 3.2.1 application level metrics: a protocol stack based classification of a performance metric.
 Such a performance metric uses protocol information elements from the application layer and possibly from lower layer protocols (NOTE 1).
 Some application level metrics are furthermore coupled to the termination of the application protocol (NOTE 2) and/or the location of user equipment (NOTE 3).

-NOTE 1 – Example: an H.248 IP-IP MG would be typically configured for a "media-aware" mode in order to have sufficient information about the carried application traffic with regards to the application level performance metric.
+NOTE 1 – Example: an H.248 IP-IP MG would typically be configured for a "media-aware" mode in order to have sufficient information about the carried application traffic with regards to the application level performance metric.

 NOTE 2 – The termination of the application protocol correlates typically with RTP topology "RTP end system".